Frequently Asked Questions

 Q: What educational and outreach activities does GMTO have planned?
 Can I get materials for my classroom?

-A: We plan to create classroom materials and school outreach programs as part of our communications strategy.
+A: We plan to create classroom materials and school outreach programs as part of our communications strategy in Chile.
 Stay tuned for more information.

 Q: Where is GMTO’s HQ?